dpacierpnik/java_vs_go_examples/README.md

 ## First Go application

-1. Go to the project directory:
+1. Go to the project directory, and execute:

    ```bash
    go mod init com.jamf.services.java_vs_go
    ```

+   It will initialize go project with `` which describes module name and version of go.
+   It will be also used to manage project dependencies, like `pom.xml` or `build.gradle`.

 1. Create directory and file for your application code